Africa

 Botswana after Independence

-Since gaining independence Botswana’s history has not not been without turmoil, but the country has emerged as a model African state.
+Since gaining independence Botswana’s history has not been without turmoil, but the country has emerged as a model African state.

 The Ben Barka Affair